Simple & effective

 Results and simulations

-One hour after the signals are synchronized, O’Dive is providing the diver with a graph assessing his decompression.
+A few minutes after the signals are synchronized, O’Dive is providing the diver with a graph assessing his decompression.
 This graph specifies the procedure’s quality by locating it in one of the three zones: optimal, standard and non-optimal.

 This result is expressed in comparison with a reference population coming from Azoth Systems’ database.